 An exemption specifically for sales simply does not apply to consumption in this state.
 As discussed above, petitioner's transfer of title in California to a donee is a consumption by petitioner.
 That consumption is fully complete when title is passed to the donee and petitioner no longer has possession of the property in question.
-There is no exemption whatsoever for that consumption.
-Clearly, the provisions of section 6396 and subdivision (a)(3) of Regulation 1620, which apply to sales preceding movement of goods from California to points outside the state, simply do not apply to consumption (gifts) in California.
-On the other hand, if petitioner transported the property outside California in its own facilities, and passed title to the donee outside California.
+There is no exempiton whatsoever for that consumption.
+Clearly, the provisions of seciton 6396 and subdivision (a)(3) of Regulation 1620, which apply to sales preceding movement of goods from California to points outside the state, simply do not apply to consumption (gifts) in California.
+On the other hand, if petitioner transported the property outside California in its own facilities, and passed title to the donee outside California, the petitioner would not have been regarded as making a taxable use of the property in California.
 Rather, such a transaction would have been one that did qualify under section 6009.1.
 That is, petitioner's storage and transporting the property outside California would have been excluded from the definition of use since petitioner would thereafter use the property solely outside California by way of transfer of title to the donee outside California.